Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 ## Instructions
 1. Fork and then clone the repo.
 > [!NOTE]
-> If you do not intend to contribute to this repo, you can just download the workspace tempalte (fmwt file).
+> If you do not intend to contribute to this repo, you can just download the workspace template (fmwt) file.
 2. Unzip to your desired destination and open the ExportSubnetworkV6.fmwt FME workspace template (fmwt) file using Data Interoperability workbench app.
 You can also double-click to open.
 > [!NOTE]
 > Since this template includes a cache, you would able to run and view the data that was used for the solution, without being connected to the configured utility  network However, the solution is meant as a guide.
 The provided workspace will not run your own enterprise utility network dataset correctly without any re-configuration.